Do You Have Unfiled Tax Returns?

 Note that if you are owed money on your unfiled federal tax return, you can only collect a refund if you file within three years of the original tax deadline.

-There are three circumstances under which you will not face a late filing penalty for unfiled taxes:
+There are three circumstances under which you won’t face a late filing penalty for unfiled taxes:

 You can also face a late payment penalty if you owe back taxes, even if you haven’t filed.
 The late payment penalty is 0.5% of the tax amount unpaid, up to a maximum of 25%.